Validated Assessment Process Glossary

-First Party Audit: An audit usually performed by the company or department within a company upon itself.
-A first party audit is usually conducted by the organization’s internal audit group, however employees within a department or company may also conduct an assessment similar to a first party audit.
-In such an instance this "audit" is generally referred to as a "self assessment”.
-1st Party Audits are excellent tools for gauging an organization’s continuous improvement efforts as well as measuring the return on investment for sustaining that effort.
+First-Party Audit: An audit usually performed by the company or department within a company upon itself.
+A first-party audit is usually conducted by the organization’s internal audit group, however employees within a department or company may also conduct an assessment similar to a first-party audit.
+In such an instance this "audit" is generally referred to as a "self assessment."
+First-party audits are tools for gauging an organization’s continuous improvement efforts as well as measuring the return on investment for sustaining that effort.

 Validated Assessment: RBA-approved, third-party onsite assessment managed in accordance with approved quality processes and overseen by the selected Assessment Program Management firm to meet “RBA Validated Assessment Process Quality Requirements.”

 Validated Assessment Process (VAP) FAQ

 - What is the Validated Assessment Process (VAP)?

 - What is the scope of a Validated Assessment?

 - Can the Validated Assessment Report be shared with multiple customers?

 - Who pays for the Validated Assessment?

 - How much does a Validated Assessment cost?